learn-co-curriculum/dsc-classes-and-instances-lab/README.md

 # Classes and Instances - Lab

 ## Introduction
-Okay, we learned how to declare classes and create instances in our last lesson.
-Let's put these new skills to the test!
+Okay, you'lve learned how to declare classes and create instances in the last lesson.
+Now it's time to put these new skills to the test!

 ## Objectives